The Payroll for Tech Companies Search Guide: 5 Compliance Essentials

 The IT Context:

 Calculating gratuity can be complex, depending on the type of contract (limited or unlimited), the length of service, and the reason for termination.
-It's crucial to accrue for these liabilities accurately in your financial statements to avoid a sudden cash flow hit when an employee leaves.
+It's crucial to accrue for these liabilities accurately in your financial statements.

 3. Leave Management and Encashment